 I think if you asked a “real” black person, they’d say I am not really black either.
 Fair enough, I guess.
-In the end, I think this ethnic limbo has made me a natural outsider, which I am content with.
-It’s been a long road to get to that place; a road which included many years of inner turmoil.
+In the end, I think my Life in racial limbo has made me a natural outsider, which I am content with.
+It’s been a long road to get to that place; one that included many years of inner turmoil.

 I have an extremely short attention-span.
 I am an adult with Attention Deficit Disorder and wear the badge proudly, despite years of many people making me feel like a fuck up for some of the pitfalls that come with it.
 I can get the work of ten people done in a week, thanks to my ADD, so sorry for being late and all.

-Originally I wanted to start a blog because I’ve been writing aimlessly for a long time for my own amusement.
+Originally I wanted to start a blog because I’ve been writing aimlessly for a long time.
 Everyone else has a blog, so why not me?
 I’ve had a career that has been at times stressful, at others extremely unfulfilling.
 Writing has been a great escape and has re-invigorated those parts of my brain left for dead by the doldrums of paid employment.

-It also satiates my craving for isolation, my tendency toward cynicism, aimless silliness, misplaced sarcasm, and moodiness.
-I have mixed feelings about being with others who I didn’t choose to be with.
-Being in environments like an office where there’s not much latitude for authenticity are torturous.
-The politics and witless adult striving so on display in a professional workplace makes people daft, simple, and boring.
-I have difficulty figuring out where to draw the line as my overbearing personality desires to throw a fistful of my poo at it all.
-I am glad to have an excuse to use the word ‘poo’ – which perfectly demonstrates the problem.
-Poo.
-Poo.
-Poo.
+It also satiates my craving for isolation, my tendency toward cynicism, silliness, misplaced sarcasm, and moodiness.
+I have mixed feelings about being with others, especially if I didn’t choose to be with them.
+Being in environments like an office, where there’s not much demand for authenticity, are torturous.
+The politics and witless adult striving on display in a professional workplace makes people daft, simple, and boring.
+I have difficulty figuring out where to draw the line as my overbearing personality desires to throw a fistful of my shit indiscriminately to spice things up.

 That said, I do have a really big spleen.